CSpanias/cspanias.github.io/_posts/2023-10-27-Agent Sudo Write Up.md

     >You might face problem on using Firefox.
 Try 'user agent switcher' plugin with user agent: C

+    The `User-Agent` is an HTTP header field that is part of the request sent by a client (such as a web browser or a mobile app) to a web server when making an HTTP request.
+It provides information about the user agent (i.e., the client software or device) that is making the request.
+The `User-Agent` header typically includes details about the client's operating system, software version, and sometimes other information like the device type.

+    Its primary purpose is to help web servers and web applications determine how to respond to the client's request based on the client's capabilities.
+For example, a web server might use the `User-Agent` header to serve different versions of a website or web application to different types of clients (e.g., mobile devices vs. desktop computers).

-    Instead of using the plugin, we can also use **Burp Suite**: we need to first capture the HTTP request via **Proxy**, send the request to **Repeater**, modify the **User-Agent** accordingly, and inspect the incoming HTTP response:
+    The author of the room suggests using a plugin for changing the `User-Agent` header, but we can also use **Burp Suite**.
+We need to first capture the HTTP request via **Proxy**, send the request to **Repeater**, modify the `User-Agent` header accordingly, send the modified request, and inspect the incoming HTTP response:

     ![Burp Proxy](http-request-proxy.jpg)

     ![user-agent-c](user-agent-c.jpg)

-    The HTTP response revealed a new subdirectory, and upon visiting it on our browser, the agent's name is revealed:
+    The HTTP response reveals a new subdirectory, and upon visiting it on our browser, the agent's name is revealed!

     ![agent-c-location](agent-c-location.png)